OnlySlides/Wireshark-Workshop/README.md

 - Kali on Linux virtual machine as some pcaps contain Windows malware

 ### Takeaways
-Basic query skills were learned to find flags in WS while working through the SOC analyst pathway on Hackthebox and some miscellaneous modules on TryHackMe.
+Basic query skills were learned to find flags in WS while working through the SOC analyst pathway on Hackthebox and some modules on TryHackMe.
 However, this workshop provided essential information (info) on the capabilities WS can provide through the lens of a professional and the content that we need to understand first before diving in deeper.
 The content mentioned includes subjects like: vendor ID, User-Agent, verify file type in command line after export, etc. This workshop was a great introductory overview on how I can configure WS to my personal preferences, and distinguish what may be normal vs abnormal processes.

 ### Parts
 This workshop was split into five videos which is broken down into 4 sections for easier reading and organization (part 2, part 3, part 4, part 5).
-Part 1 is ommitted as it contains an introduction and prequisites for the workshop.
+Part 1 is ommitted as it contains an introduction and prequisites not applicable to me.

 #### Part 2 (WS prefences set-up) includes:
 - Adding custom view in a new configuration profile